UPPMAX/HPC-python/docs/isolated.rst

 To use the Python packages you have installed under your virtual environment, load your Python module + prerequisites, load any site-installed Python packages you used, and then activate the environment.
 Now your own packages can be accessed from within Python, just like any other Python package.

+**Example**

-Example, using the vpyenv created earlier and the spacy we installed
+Using the vpyenv created earlier and the spacy we installed under example 1) above.

 .. admonition:: Load modules for Python, numpy (in SciPy-bundle), activate the environment (on Kebnekaise at HPC2N)
     :class: dropdown